Narrator: Laurence Lerner

 Total Length: 1 hour, 39 minutes, 57 seconds

 Doney: Yeah, so we’ll do sort of a call and response.
 I’ll ask the questions and then, you should also just think of them as loose guidelines.
 We don’t have to follow them rigorously.
 If you want to expand on anything at any point, please feel free to.
 We don’t have to march through them in any systematic way.

 Lerner: Okay.
 I was looking at the questions last night and thinking about things that I haven’t thought about in a very long time.

 Doney: Well, good.

-Lerner: Being back on the Madison campus and things like that.
+Lerner: Being back on the Madison campus.